Wikipedia

 Early life

 Amalia was born in Braunfels as a daughter of Count Johann Albrecht I of Solms-Braunfels (1563-1623) and his wife, Countess Agnes of Sayn-Wittgenstein (1568-1617).
-She was a member of the House of Solms, a ruling family with Imperial immediacy, and spent her childhood at the parental Braunfels castle.
+She was a member of the House of Solms, a ruling family with Imperial immediacy, and spent her childhood at the parental.

-She became part of the court of Elizabeth, wife of Frederick V, Elector Palatine, the "Winter King" of Bohemia.
+She became part of the court of Elizabeth Stuart, Queen of Bohemia, wife of Frederick V of the Palatine, the "Winter King" of Bohemia.
 After imperial forces defeated Frederick V, she fled from Prague with the pregnant queen to the west.
 Shelter was denied to them along the way because the emperor forbade it as Frederick had been placed under an Imperial ban.
 Elizabeth went into labour during their flight and Amalia helped her with her delivery of Prince Maurice at Küstrin castle.

-The end of their journey was The Hague, where stadtholder Maurice of Nassau, uncle of the elector gave them asylum in 1621.
-They often appeared at his court, where Maurice's younger half-brother Frederick Henry became infatuated with Amalia in 1622.
+The end of their journey was The Hague, where stadtholder Maurice, Prince of Orange, uncle of the elector gave them asylum in 1621.
+They often appeared at his court, where Maurice's younger half-brother Frederick Henry, Prince of Orange became infatuated with Amalia in 1622.
 She refused to become his lover and held out for marriage.
 They were first cousins, once removed.

 When Maurice of Nassau died, he made his half-brother Frederick Henry promise to wed.
 Frederick married Amalia on 4 April 1625.